 Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security

-This article explains the use of Web Single Sign-On at the University of Chicago.
+This article explains the use of single sign-on at the University of Chicago.

-Once you log into an application (like the campus portal) that uses Single Sign-On (SSO), you will be able to conveniently access certain University resources on campus or wherever you may be located via the web without needing to log in each time for other web-based applications you would like to access - hence the term "Single Sign-On."
+Once you log into an application that uses single sign-on (SSO), such as the campus portal, you will be able to conveniently access certain university resources on campus or wherever you may be located via the web without needing to log in each time for other web-based applications you would like to access; hence the term "single sign-on."
 These resources include:

 - Library resources, including internal and external resource databases and the campus proxy server

-A non-comprehensive list of applications that use Single Sign-On may be found here.
+A non-comprehensive list of applications that use Single sign-on may be found in the article 2Factor Authentication (2FA) - Top UChicago University Sites Using Shibboleth.

 How does it work with sites or applications?